laurent-martin/aspera-hsts-operations/README.md

 Skip to next section, if unsure.

 The transfer user is associated to a **list** of **file restrictions**.
-Also, the `docroot` shall not be defined.
+Also, the `docroot` shall not be defined for that transfer user.
 A **restriction** is a [**glob**](https://en.wikipedia.org/wiki/Glob_(programming)) (i.e. pattern, not a regex).

 Aspera glob syntax is as follows: